yulia-sa/Coursera_Module_2_solution/README.md

 # coursera_media_queries

-Assignment "media queries" from the coursera course.
+Assignment "media queries" from the Coursera course.